jbroerken/libmrh/doc/source/Functions/libmrh_Directory/MRH_AppLoop/MRH_ReceiveEvent.rst

 Remarks
 -------
-* This function is called continously until all platform service events have been recieved.
+* This function is called continously until all platform service events have been received.

 Code Examples
 -------------